-Roads Urbanization of Local Streets Urbanize existing local streets 1 Traffic Calming on Local Streets Introduce traffic calming measures on neighbourhood streets to manage vehicle traffic and speeds and maintain a comfortable street environment 2 Recreation Ave - Weddell Pl Road Realignment Create a continuous east-west minor arterial corridor by linking together existing streets (Manhattan Dr, Recreation Ave, Weddell Pl, and Gordon Dr) 3 Sunset Dr Upgrade Upgrade Sunset Dr from a collector to a minor arterial 4 Ellis St Upgrade Upgrade Ellis St to a minor arterial with consideration for the Bertram ATC extension and results of the Pandosy Richter Corridor Study.
+Streets Urbanization of Local Streets Urbanize existing local streets 1 Traffic Calming on Local Streets Introduce traffic calming measures on neighbourhood streets to manage vehicle traffic and speeds and maintain a comfortable street environment 2 Recreation Ave - Weddell Pl Road Realignment Create a continuous east-west minor arterial corridor by linking together existing streets (Manhattan Dr, Recreation Ave, Weddell Pl, and Gordon Dr) 3 Sunset Dr Upgrade Reconfigure Sunset Dr into a minor arterial street to accommodate additional active transportation and vehicle traffic.
+4 Ellis St Upgrade Upgrade Ellis St to a minor arterial with consideration for the Bertram ATC extension and results of the Pandosy Richter Corridor Study.
 5 Richter St Upgrade Upgrade Richter St to a minor arterial-prioritize street parking initially 6 Clement Ave Intersection Upgrades Improve intersections on Clement Ave (within constraints) to expand vehicle capacity 7

-- Urbanization of local roads will be considered on a street-by-street basis and will depend on the level of development that has occurred on the street as well as the local context.
-Priority will be given to those streets that experience the most development. - 2.
-Introduction of traffic calming measures on local roads will be considered on a street-by-street basis and in consideration of the local context. - 3.
-Prioritize this project once development of the Mill Site begins - 4.
+- Urbanization of local streets will be considered on a street-by-street basis and will depend on the level of development that has occurred on the street as well as the local context.
+Priority will be given to those streets that experience the most development, and will be guided by the Neighbourhood Street Urbanization Program. - 2.
+Introduction of traffic calming measures on local streets will be considered on a street-by-street basis and in consideration of the local context.

+- 3. Prioritize this project once development of the Mill Site begins - 4.
 See #3 above - 5.
 See #3 above - See #3 above.
 Also, prioritize street parking initially.
 As development proceeds in the North End consider prioritizing left turn lanes. - 7.
 Prioritize this project as traffic increases at the intersection over time